Virtual reality therapy: Stroke

 Virtual reality also has applications in the physical side of occupational therapy.
 For stroke patients, various virtual reality technologies can help bring fine control back to different muscle groups.
 Therapy often includes games controlled with haptic-feedback controllers that require fine movements, such as playing piano with a virtual hand.
 The Wii gaming system has also been used in conjunction with virtual reality as a treatment method.

 Chronic and acute pain

 Virtual reality (VR) has been shown to be effective in immediately decreasing procedural or acute pain.
 To date there have been few studies on its efficacy in chronic pain.
 Such chronic pain patients can tolerate the VR session without the side effects that sometimes come with VR such as headaches, dizziness or nausea.

-Rehab
+Neurological Rehabilitation

 Virtual reality is also helping patients overcome balance and mobility problems resulting from stroke or head injury.
 In the study of VR, the modest advantage of VR over conventional training supports further investigation of the effect of video-capture VR or VR combined with conventional therapy in larger-scale randomized, more intense controlled studies.
 It shows the VR-assisted patients had better mobility when the doctors checked in two months later.
 Other research has shown similarly successful outcomes for patients with cerebral palsy undergoing rehab for balance problems.

+Therapeutic goals of VR in children with cerebral palsy target balance, walking, and enhancing function of real-world activities.
+Several randomized controlled trials found that VR therapy significantly improved balance and walking in children with cerebral palsy.
+Studies also found significant improvements in upper extremity function and postural control after VR therapy.
+VR interventions were more effective in younger patients, likely as there is greater neuroplasticity during development.

+Advantages of VR include increased patient motivation through gamification and the creation of virtual spaces that are safe and therapeutically supportive.
+Children may repeat therapeutic tasks more often than with conventional modalities alone, more easily meeting the repetitions required for structural, neurological change.
+Functional MRI studies of cerebral palsy patients with upper limb involvement suggest that VR therapy can lead to neuroplastic changes in the sensory motor cortex, and subsequent improvements in motor function.

+Provider peer training and VR therapies collaboratively developed by engineers, providers, and patients, lead to improved outcomes in provider competency and patient motor function.
+While commercially available VR gaming systems can be therapeutically effective, VR systems engineered to meet specific therapeutic needs additionally account for engagement in tasks, relevance of the virtual environment, appropriate feedback sensors and monitors.
+VR that mimics the complexity of real-world tasks improves skills transfer from virtual to real environments.
+Complex tasks permit infinite path variability for each movement necessary to complete the task.
+Multiple possible solutions allow the patient to critically think through a task and to develop adaptive solutions for their body, further improving outcomes.